SUMMER UNDERGRADUATE RESEARCH PROGRAM

 About

 The UCLA Henry Samueli School of Engineering and Applied Science offers first-in-class research opportunities that lead to undergraduates who are well-informed about engineering career opportunities in both academic and corporate settings.
-UCLA Samueli offers elite undergraduate engineering students a valuable academic research experience.
+UCLA Samueli offers undergraduate engineering students a valuable academic research experience.
 Our program is designed for students who are interested in understanding the impact of engineering research and learning more about the graduate school experience.

 The Summer Undergraduate Research Program (SURP) is an umbrella organization that administers and scaffolds summer undergraduate research opportunities within UCLA Samueli.
 We currently coordinate several programs, including the Future of Semiconductors, Functional Nanomaterials, Engineering Faculty Lab REU Supplement, and the Electrical & Computer Engineering Fast Track to Success Summer Scholars Program.
 The program is now fully in-person.